 As an ACT student, you will benefit from early entry into the workforce with the opportunity to immediately apply your studies within real school settings.
 Your experience will offer a first-hand look into Portland’s diverse communities and education needs as you complete practicums in both public and private school environments.
 Mentorship provided by practicing teachers throughout and following the MAT and apprenticeship program place you in high demand among local schools at graduation.

 Tuition and financial support is awarded to Marylhurst students enrolled in the Arbor apprenticeship.
 Financial benefits include:

-- 10% tuition discount for Marylhurst graduate courses held on the Arbor School campus
+- Up to 15% tuition discount for Marylhurst graduate courses held on the Arbor School campus

 - Marylhurst University financial aid

 - Monthly stipend from Arbor School

 - Summer employment opportunities at Arbor School